On the orthogonality of zero-mean Gaussian measures: Sufficiently dense sampling

 \section{Abstract}

-We consider a stationary random function $\xi$ with real valued sample paths defined on a subset $D$ of $\Rd$.
-Given two zero-mean Gaussian measures $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$, defined on the $\sigma$-algebra generated by $\xi$, we examine the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$, i.e., when $\xi$ is sampled on $D$.
-As a general contribution, we give the isotropic analogue to the well known result that the equivalence of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ is linked with the existence of a square-integrable extension of the difference between the covariance functions of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ from $D$ to the entire $\Rd$.
-Our proof strategies are based on the two-dimensional Hankel transform.
-As a further result, we deduce the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ when $D$ is dense in $\Rd$.
-For the isotropic case, our findings show that the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ can be recovered when the set of distances from points of $D$ to the origin is dense in the set of non-negative real numbers.
-As an application, we discuss the orthogonality of $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ when $\xi$ is sampled along the paths of a $d$-dimensional Brownian motion.\\[2mm] \emph{Keywords:} Gaussian random fields; Stationarity; Isotropy; Equivalence of Gaussian measures; Orthogonality of Gaussian measures\\[1mm] \emph{2020 MSC:} 60G10; 60G15; 60G17; 60G30; 60G60
+For a stationary random function $\xi$, sampled on a subset $D$ of $\mathbb{R}^{d}$, we examine the equivalence and orthogonality of two zero-mean Gaussian measures $\mathbb{P}_{1}$ and~$\mathbb{P}_{2}$ associated with $\xi$.
+We give the isotropic analog to the result that the equivalence of $\mathbb{P}_{1}$ and~$\mathbb{P}_{2}$ is linked with the existence of a square-integrable extension of the difference between the covariance functions of $\mathbb{P}_{1}$ and~$\mathbb{P}_{2}$ from $D$ to $\mathbb{R}^{d}$.
+We show that the orthogonality of $\mathbb{P}_{1}$ and~$\mathbb{P}_{2}$ can be recovered when the set of distances from points of $D$ to the origin is dense in the set of non-negative real numbers.\\[2mm] \emph{Keywords:} Gaussian random fields; Stationarity; Isotropy; Equivalence of Gaussian measures; Orthogonality of Gaussian measures\\[1mm] \emph{2020 MSC:} 60G10; 60G15; 60G17; 60G30; 60G60